lunacookies/vim-strand/README.md

 This installs the strand binary to `~/.cargo/bin/strand` for your personal use.

-Now all that is left to do is to set up a configuration file.
+Now all that is left to do is to set up a configuration file – strand uses the YAML format.
 Put it in the location specified by `strand --config-location`.
 Here is an example:

 ```yaml
 ---